Thermodynamics of interacting hard rods on a lattice: Applications

 System of pure hard rods has been investigated in the literature both in continuum \cite{Jang/etal:2017,Champion:2015,Kierlik/Rosinberg:1992,Zhang:1991,Honnell/Hal:1990,Percus:1976} and on a lattice \citep{Bakhti/etal:2012,Bakhti/etal:2013,Bakhti:2013a,Bakhti/etal:2014,Bakhti/etal:2015c} for mono and multicomponent cases.
-However, to the best of our knowledge, there is no thermodynamic analysis of this system.
+However, to the best of our knowledge, there is no detailed thermodynamic analysis of this system.
 Here we show how the general formalism can be adapted to this system and present numerical analysis of all the thermodynamics functions, which could be useful for testing computer simulations.
-Let us Consider the case of hard rods with size $\sigma$ (in unit of lattice site $a$).
+Let us consider the case of hard rods with length $\sigma$ (in a unit of lattice constant $a$).
 The inter-atomic coupling is given by

-The kinetic energy produces a constant term that is not relevant for thermodynamics.
+The kinetic energy produces a constant term that is not relevant for thermodynamics \cite{comm:kinetic_part_function}.
 Inserting the interaction energy into Eq.~(\ref{eq:52}) we get an analytic expression for the function $\tilde{t}$

 where the pressure $p$ is absorbed in the quantity